 After April saw some of the best albums dropped so far in 2017, May had a lot to live up to.
-Thankfully, though it largely did, with solo releases taking centre stage.
-As per usual, here are my top six releases from the month just gone.
+Thankfully, though it largely did, with solo releases taking center stage.
+As per usual, here are my top six releases of the month just gone.

 Aldous Harding – “Party”

 I went into Aldous Harding’s new critically acclaimed album “Party” not expecting to like it.
 The thing is, I don’t particularly like 21st-century folk/singer-songwriter music, as I find it bland and too samey compared with the great folk of the 60s and 70s.
 However, I surprised myself and actually enjoyed this record.
 Harding’s voice is incredibly unique and like nothing else I have heard, while the music has a dark mysterious aspect to it, making the album an intriguing listen overall.
 Harding has received overwhelmingly positive reviews for the album, aside from one lone dissenter in Wellington, and is attracting international attention for what can only be described as one of the best New Zealand releases so far this year.

 Fave Tracks: Imagining My Man, Party, Horizon, What If Birds Aren’t Singing They’re Screaming